A Beginner’s Guide to Choosing the Right E-Fence for Dogs

 - Go for an expandable fence that allows you to add multiple dogs and expand the coverage area.

-- Look for e-fence collars with rechargeable batteries.
+- Look for e collar fence with rechargeable batteries.

 - Get an e-fence with a safety feature to avoid overstimulation of your dog.